 President: Prumel Barbudo

-Treasurer in training: Jason Pratt
+Treasurer: Jason Pratt

 Membership Chair: Chiyuki Yanase

 Officers at Large: Derek Herbert, Wendy Gough, Tadashi Ishida